nkcs-iclab/linglong/README.md

 - *Dataset:* Dataset pre-processing scripts can now initialize tokenizers from pretrained models or vocab files.
 - *Dataset:* Add a streaming pre-training dataset class `StreamingPretrainingDataset`.
 - *Generation:* Add `bingsearch` plugin for text generation.
+- Add BOS and EOS tokens to tokenizers.
 - Add a new model conversion script.
 - Progress bars are now printed to `stderr` instead of `stdout`.
 - Use transformers' logger instead of the built-in `warnings` module.